leon-thomm/Ryven/docs/README.md

 This page provides you with the information you need to create nodes for Ryven.

 ProTipp for programming the nodes: Use the example projects and Ryven's code preview feature (drag the handle at the bottom of a flow upwards) to get a better look at how the nodes and their GUI components are programmed.
+You can also edit the source code of the placed nodes and play around.
 This is really useful.

 # Creating New Nodes - Basics